CryptOracle: A Modular Framework to Characterize Fully Homomorphic Encryption: Experimental Setup

 \subsection{Software Setup}

-To understand the trade-offs between computational efficiency and security, we sweep the ciphertext ring dimension N across $[2^{13}, 2^{17}]$ and the computational depth L across [10, 20].
-We also profile the predefined security standards (128, 192, and 256-bit security from~\cite{HomomorphicEncryptionSecurityStandard}), which override the default parameter selection.
+To understand the trade-offs between computational efficiency and security, we sweep the ciphertext ring dimension N across $[2^{13}, 2^{17}]$ and the computational depth L across [10, 20], maintaining a constant batch size B. We also profile the predefined security standards (128, 192, and 256-bit security from~\cite{HomomorphicEncryptionSecurityStandard}), which override the default parameter selection.
 To ensure a fair comparison, security parameters, evaluation keys, and input ciphertexts are generated once, serialized to files, and then reused by all primitives and microbenchmarks.
 Each workload fixes any additional application-specific parameters.
 Table~\ref{tab:crypto-config} lists the default settings used in the evaluation, unless stated otherwise.
-During data collection, the median of five runs is reported for each metric.
+During data collection,

+the median of five runs is reported for each metric.
 For primitive profiling, where an individual operation may complete in tens of microseconds, we invoke each primitive repeatedly until the cumulative runtime exceeds 500ms, then compute per-call averages based on the total number of invocations.